-Ehren Cahill is a fairly recent transplant to Hartford, Connecticut, from the west coast.
+Ehren Cahill is a west coast native that somehow found himself in the middle of Hartford, Connecticut.
 He recently graduated from University of Hartford with his Masters in Business Administration.
 With family roots in New England, he left Oregon to work in retail and personal styling with Nordstrom and soon found himself engaged with his new community through fitness, education, and entrepreneurial opportunity.

 Ehren grew up in McMinnville, Oregon–the heart of wine country in the Willamette Valley–to winemaker James Cahill and hairdresser Marie Cahill.
 He attended the Sheridan Japanese School and graduated from McMinnville High School at age 16 where he participated in both Choir and Jazz choir as a vocalist and pianist.
 After graduating, he attended Linfield College to pursue economics and music while also enjoying the opportunity to serve in athletics, student leadership, the music department, and as a peer advisor for new freshman.
 At Linfield he found his passion for fitness and business and has since learned to explore the many ways to combine his passions to support himself both personally and professionally.

 Ehren’s musical journey began at five years old when he took his first piano lessons.
 He studied under a number of local musicians until middle school when his father took note of a special connection between Ehren and an adjudicator during a piano competition.
 “You probably won’t remember him”, his father’s email inquiry began, thus sparking the relationship between Ehren and Rhonda Rizzo.
 While studying under Rhonda, Ehren competed and won several OMTA competitions in the Romantic, Contemporary and Baroque divisions in addition to completing the OMTA level 10 syllabus.
 At 13, he gave the world premier of “Petite Phantasia” by David S. Bernstein at Portland Piano International.